tkmmark/compas-RV2/docsource/tutorial.rst

 0. Initialising
 ===============

 This first step initiates the RV2 engine, imports all the relevant packages and activates compas_cloud server.
-The startup window also provides various useful links to useful information, such as the online documentation, tutorials, tutorials and terms of use.
+The startup window also provides various links to useful information, such as the online documentation, tutorials, the repository and terms of use.
 By clicking "YES," you acknowledge that you have read and understood the Terms and Conditions, and the Data Donation Agreement.

 .. figure:: _images/tutorial_1.jpg
     :figclass: figure